-- Start with the "curb weight" from the Trailering Information label. - Add the weight of the trailer loaded with cargo and ready for the trip. - 3.
+- Start with the "curb weight" from the Trailering Information Label - 2.
+Add the weight of the trailer loaded with cargo and ready for the trip. - 3.
 Add the weight of all passengers. - 4.
-Add the weight of all cargo in the vehicle. - Add the weight of hitch hardware such as a draw bar, ball, load equalizer bars, or sway bars. - Add the weight of any accessories or aftermarket equipment added to the vehicle.
+Add the weight of all cargo in the vehicle. - 5.
+Add the weight of hitch hardware such as a draw bar. ball, load equalizer bars, or sway bars. - 6.
+Add the weight of any accessories or aftermarket equipment added to the vehicle.

-The resulting weight cannot exceed the GCWR value on the Trailering Information label.
+The resulting weight cannot exceed the GCWR value shown on the Trailering Information Label.